 5.14.
-Staffing, Assignment, Layoff and Recall of Tenured Teachers.
+Staffing, Assignment, Layoff and Recall of Teachers.

-Staffing, assignment, layoff and recall of teachers working for the District who fall within the definition of a tenured teacher, as defined by the Michigan Teachers' Tenure Act, MCL §380.71 et seq., are governed by applicable state law.
-All personnel decisions regarding staffing, assignment, layoff and recall of a tenured teacher shall be made based on the following factors, in order of priority:
+Staffing, assignment, layoff and recall of teachers working for the District who fall within the definition of a teacher, as defined by the Michigan Teachers' Tenure Act, MCL §380.71 et seq., and Section 1249 of the Revised School Code, MCL §380.1249, are governed by applicable state law.
+All personnel decisions regarding staffing, assignment, layoff and recall of a teacher shall be made pursuant to applicable law, including Section 1248 of the Revised School Code, and based on the following factors: